jonno85uk/TheftMapper/README.md

 ## Introduction
 In Bristol, England (and in England in general) there is a significant (motor)bike theft problem.
-This program was created to map the reports of theft onto a map and provide some level of interaction.
+This program was created to map the reports of theft and provide some level of interaction.

 ## Installation